tmehtiyev2019/llm-api-tm/README.md

 To ensure a fair and comprehensive comparison of different Large Language Models (LLMs), we follow a standardized testing process:

+### Large Language Models Used

+In this project, we are focusing on two of OpenAI's Large Language Models: GPT-3 and GPT-4.
+Below is a brief overview of each:
 ### GPT-3
 - **Description:** GPT-3 is a well-established model known for its wide-ranging language processing capabilities.
 It is suitable for various applications including text generation, translation, and more.
 - **API Integration:** Accessible via OpenAI's API, providing a user-friendly platform for integration.